wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 ### Using The Provider in the Right Business Context

-Let's assume that we're working within this ecommerce application.
+Let's assume that we're working within our sample ecommerce application.
 We now have a `payments` capability provider, and we have decided _not_ to create a corresponding `payments` actor.

 One possible design with a better[^1] abstraction might be defining the business logic in the `shoppingcart` actor to invoke the payments capability provider in response to some stimulus requesting a "check out" operation.